lyuziyang888-cloud/global-media-and-culture-review-/README.md

 ## Revision Workflow

-Use the repository in three passes:
+Use the repository in three passes.
+Do not read every folder from beginning to end:

-1. **Recall:** open a concept card and give its definition and keywords without looking.
+1. **Start:** open the unit review to identify the essential concepts, examples and questions.
-2. **Connect:** explain how two concepts interact using the relationship cards.
+2. **Repair:** use a concept card only when a definition is unclear; use exam evidence only when an example is missing.
-3. **Produce:** write a timed response from the unit review, supported by a case study.
+3. **Produce:** answer tutorial or exam-practice questions without notes, then check the short suggested answer.

 Reading files from beginning to end is not the goal.
 The goal is to answer without notes.